GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 |2000s-present||Diocesan priests (Ogdensburg Diocese, New York) have administered St. Regis Church|

 Holdings of Catholic records about Native Americans: Sacramental records (e.g. baptisms, marriages, burials) of Native American parishioners of St. Regis Church.
-Parish bulletins archived online, 2013-present.
+Parish bulletins archived online, 2013-ongoing.

 Unless noted otherwise, the repository named above holds (or held) the records described and not the Marquette University Archives.
 However, Marquette’s holdings, e.g. Bureau of Catholic Indian Missions Records, include related records about these Native and Catholic groups and places.